-• Turn off the Deformed Mesh and Annotation layers in the Treeview.

-- Turn on the Geometry layer - Select the centre line of the model (Line 11).
+- Turn off the Deformed Mesh layer in the Treeview. - Turn on the Geometry layer - Select the centre line of the model (Line 11).
 This line will be used to define the path along which the slicing will take place.

 Slice Resultants Beams/Shells